marxin/texi2rst-generated/sphinx/libiberty/extensions.rst

 You can use ``obstack_blank_fast`` with a 'negative' size argument to make the current object smaller.
-Just don't try to shrink it beyond zero length-there's no telling what will happen if you do that.
+Just don't try to shrink it beyond zero length---there's no telling what will happen if you do that.
 Earlier versions of obstacks allowed you to use ``obstack_blank`` to shrink objects.
 This will no longer work.